 10. PROPERTY AND SOURCES

 10.1.
-The Community may own land, buildings, structures, structures, housing stock, transport, equipment, inventory, cultural, educational and health-improving property, cash, shares and other securities, other property necessary for material support activities of the Community in accordance with this Statute.
+The Community may own land plots, buildings, structures, structures, housing stock, transport, equipment, inventory, property for cultural, educational and recreational purposes, cash, shares and other securities, other property necessary for material support activities of the Community in accordance with this Charter.

 10.2.
-The property of the Community is formed at the expense of the contribution (contribution) transferred by members of the community as a contribution when joining the community, voluntary contributions and donations, income from entrepreneurial activity communities, as well as at the expense of other receipts not prohibited by the legislation of the Russian Federation.
+The property of the Community is formed from contributions (contributions) transferred by community members as a contribution upon joining the community, voluntary contributions and donations, income from entrepreneurial activity Communities, as well as from other revenues not prohibited by the legislation of the Russian Federation.

 10.3.
-The community bears material and other liability in accordance with the legislation of the Russian Federation;
+The community bears financial and other responsibility in accordance with the legislation of the Russian Federation;

 10.4.
 The community independently owns, uses and disposes of its property;